PEX Pipe FAQs

 SharkBite® PEX pipe is a cross-linked polyethylene tubing that provides an excellent option for plumbing, radiant and hydronic systems in both residential and commercial plumbing applications.
 When combined with our push-to-connect fittings, manifolds, valves and other supplies, PEX pipe offers the fastest way to plumb any project.
 PEX pipe is made from cross-linked HDPE (high density polyethylene).
 The HDPE is melted and continuously extruded into a tube to form a high-performing pipe suitable for a variety of potable and non-potable plumbing applications.

-What are the differences in the red, white, blue and gray PEX pipe?
+What are the differences in the red, white, blue, gray and orange PEX pipe?

 Can I use PEX pipe for compressed air applications?